 Hair styles must be of a natural colour, of reasonable length (minimum No 2 if shaved and without patterns).
 Long hair must be kept clear of the eyes at all times for health & safety reasons and must be tied up when doing PE, science, cooking etc.

-Jewellery is restricted to a wrist watch and a ring.
-For Health & Safety reasons no other jewellery should be worn.
+Jewellery is suggested to be limited to a wrist-watch and a ring.
+For Health & Safety reasons any other jewellery should be worn under clothes and removed for PE lessons.
+TTAPA will not accept any responsibility for lost jewellery.

 Make-up, false lashes and false nails.
 Make up and false lashes if worn should be subtle.
 False nails are allowed however for health & safety reasons they must be of a sensible length ie no longer than 5mm past the end of the finger and of a natural colour (French polish or nude colours only)

-Primary learners who attend part time on an Intervention Place
+Learners who attend part time on an Intervention Place:

 Dual registered learners wear their mainstream school uniform with a on the days they attend Three Towers.
 Sturdy traditional school shoes and a sensible outdoor coat are required in line with the learners’ mainstream school uniform expectations.
 For PE, learners again should wear what would be expected at their mainstream school.